Belarus–Lithuania border: Incidents

-On 23 May 2021, Ryanair Flight 4978, an intra-EU flight with 171 passengers on board, crossing the Belarusian airspace, was intercepted by a Belarusian MiG-29 and forced to land at Minsk Airport, where two of the passengers were arrested.
-The incident was condemned by many governments and described as air hijacking by a state.

 In June 2021, Lithuanian officials claimed that Belarusian authorities could encourage illegal migration from Iraq and Syria to Lithuania by organizing groups of refugees and helping them to cross the Belarusian-Lithuanian border.
 It was assumed that the state support of illegal migration could be carried out for political reasons.
 Illegal migration from Belarus forced Lithuania to declare state of emergency on 7 July 2021.